 If you’re looking for traditional music, there are a wealth of older pubs in the city, where you’ll find groups playing a session.
-On the other hand, if you’d like more modern decor and the chance of a cocktail, areas such as South William Street, Georges Street, Camden Street and Harcourt Street might suit you better.
+On the other hand, if you’d like more modern decor and the chance of a cocktail, areas such as South William Street, George’s Street, Camden Street and Harcourt Street might suit you better.

 Late bars and nightclubs

 Looking for a dance?
-Most late bars and nightclubs around the city serve last orders at 2.30am but there are a number of exceptions.
+Most late bars and nightclubs around the city serve last orders at 02:30, but there are a number of exceptions.
 You can expect to pay a cover charge in certain places too.